joon-ko/typosquat/README.md

 # About

-Project Siamese was planned and implemented from start to finish in 24 hours by Team Kittens for GoDaddy's 2019 Intern Week hackathon.
+Project Siamese was planned and implemented from start to finish in one day by Team Kittens for GoDaddy's 2019 Intern Week hackathon.

 ## Team Kittens